ABC Books

 Chess

 Research reveals that chess improves children's critical thinking and problem solving skills.
-One indicator of that fact is that chess players demonstrate higher math and reading test scores.
-In addition, chess develops kids' visual memory, attention span, spatial reasoning and prediction skills.
+In addition, chess develops kids' visual memory, attention span, spatial reasoning, and prediction skills.

 Curbing Cheating

-A 1998 national survey found that four out of five top high school students admitted to cheating at some point.
 Is cheating a problem in your school?
-Education World explored that issue with students, teachers, and other experts who offered workable strategies to curb cheating.
+Education World explores the issue with students, teachers, and other experts who offer workable strategies to curb classroom cheating.

 Classroom Management